-- 1. Tighten all wheel lugs to 265 LBF-FT of torque. - 2.
+- 1. Tighten all wheel lugs. - 2.
 Tighten all other fasteners and hardware to their required torque. - 3.
 Check that no chemical or hydraulic lines are being pinched or crimped.
 Re-route as required. - 4.
 Check that all coulters, nozzles, and placement components are clean and working properly.
 Clean as required. - 5.
-Check that the metering pump is functioning properly (if equipped.)
-Adjust as required. - 6.
 Lubricate all grease fittings.